Berlin Cooperative

 POST-GRADUATE SPECULATIVE PROJECT

 Several buildings in Neukölln, Berlin, have suffered a fire, and are severely damaged or destroyed altogether.
-The City is facilitating a restoration project.
-Budget and other concerns require that residents are not displaced during or after construction.
-GUIDING PRINCIPLES:
+The task is to imagine re-building the structure while maintaining the concept of 'home' as the priority.

 Site Study